Bootstrapping Closed Hyperbolic Surfaces: Tensors in two dimensions

 \subsection{Topology and coordinates}

 We consider a closed hyperbolic manifold $(\mathcal{M}, \hat{g})$ with curvature $\kappa=-1$, where $\hat{g}_{pq}$ is the metric.
 Our manifolds are also always assumed to be smooth, orientable, and connected.
 Topologically, a closed surface is classified by its genus $g\in \mathbb{Z}_{\geq 0}$.
-Closed surfaces with $g \geq 2$ admit hyperbolic metrics and on a closed surface of genus $g$ there is a moduli space of hyperbolic structures, i.e., hyperbolic metrics modulo diffeomorphisms, of real dimension $6(g-1)$.
+Closed surfaces with $g \geq 2$ admit hyperbolic metrics and on such surfaces there is a moduli space of hyperbolic structures, i.e., hyperbolic metrics modulo diffeomorphisms, of real dimension $6(g-1)$.
 By the Gauss--Bonnet theorem, the volume of a hyperbolic surface of genus $g$ is $V= 4 \pi (g-1)$.

 In a neighbourhood of every point, there exist isothermal coordinates $x_p$, $p=1,2$, such that the line element takes the form \be ds^2 = e^{2 \sigma} \delta_{pq} dx^p dx^q. \ee The Ricci scalar in these coordinates is $R = -2 e^{-2\sigma} (\partial_1^2 +\partial_2^2)\sigma$.
 We can define the complex coordinates $z = x^1 + i x^2$, $\bar{z} = x^1-ix^2$ and the derivatives $\partial_z = \frac{1}{2} (\partial_1 -i \partial_2)$, $\partial_{\bar{z}} = \frac{1}{2}( \partial_1+i \partial_2)$.
 The line element in these coordinates is \be ds^2 = e^{2 \sigma} dz d\bar{z}, \ee and the Ricci scalar is $R = -8 e^{-2\sigma} \partial_z \partial_{\bar{z}}\sigma$.